On the Rankin-Selberg problem in families: Introduction

 for all $f \in C_{k}.$

-It is known that there is an orthonormal basis of $C_{k}$ which consists of eigenfunctions for all Hecke operators $T_{n},$ and these are called Hecke cusp forms.
-In this paper, we use $S_{k}$ to refer this orthonormal basis of $C_{k}.$ When $f$ is a Hecke cusp form, the eigenvalues $\lambda_{f}(n)$ of the $n$th Hecke operator satisfy
+It is well established that there exists an orthonormal basis of eigenfunctions, called Hecke cusp forms, for all Hecke operators $T_{n}$ in the space of modular forms $C_{k}$.
+In this paper, we will use $S_{k}$ to denote this orthonormal basis of $C_{k}$.